AugustoPresto/cloudwalk_test/README.md

 4. **Start Redis**

     Ensure Redis is running on your system.
+Check [Redis documentation](https://github.com/redis/redis-rb) to set up properly.
 You can start Redis using:

     ```
     redis-server